-You don’t need to be told that weddings are expensive.
-You’re regularly bandied about the head and shoulders with studies, Pins and Info graphics telling you the average price of weddings is 30K, or 25K, or 23K, or whatever.
+I don’t need to tell you weddings are expensive.
+You’re regularly exposed to studies, pins and infographics telling you that the average price of weddings is hovering around 30K.

 1. Not creating a cushion

 Remember this post where I talked about hidden wedding costs?
 Yeah, well, wedding planners and experts alike caution that weddings often cost up to 20% more than what a couple originally plans to spend.
-So if you’ve budgeted $25,000 for your wedding, 20% is a whopping $5,000!!!
-Your $25,000 wedding just became a $30,000 wedding.
-And your Honeymoon?
-Gone!
+So if you’ve budgeted $50,000 for your destination mountain wedding, 20% is an extra $10,000!
+Your $50,000 wedding just became a $60,000 wedding.

 2. Not counting “here-and-there” purchases.

 Think of all those little purchases at the craft store.
 Some ribbon here, card stock there, oh, and those bottles!
 They’d be a good DIY project.
 Or how about those toe clips you bought on a whim for your wedding shoes?
 Or maybe you picked up some colored sand on sale for your ceremony.
 All those little purchases add up, and if you don’t keep track of them, they could cause you to blow your budget in a big way.
-Any little purchase, even a ten dollar purchase should be accounted for in your wedding budget spreadsheet.
+You should account for every purchase in your wedding budget spreadsheet.
 A ten-dollar purchase here and twenty-dollar purchase there can really add up.

 3. Pulling out the credit card.